top of page

 How did you get started as a writer?

-It all started when my first grade teacher let me write a story on the other side of a math worksheet after I finished it early.
-Then I couldn’t WAIT to finish math.
-(And that also explains why I am better at writing than long division today!)
-When I was in 3rd and 4th grade, I often wrote scripts for my friends based on the books we were reading.
-Check out our Little House on the Prairie photo.
+It all started when my first grade teacher let me write a story on the back of a math worksheet when I finished it early.
+After that, I couldn’t WAIT to finish math.
+(And it also explains why I'm better at writing than long division today.)
+When I was in elementary school, I often wrote skits for my friends based on the books we were reading.
+Check out our Little House on the Prairie photo on the left.

 Why do you like writing historical stories?

-I grew up with a lot of history.
-My great-great grandpa was a Civil War veteran.
-My great-grandpa fought in World War I, and I have other ancestors who were early Iowa pioneers.
-In high school, I competed in National History Day contests (check out www.nhd.org).
-As a college student, I had the chance to live and work in Colonial Williamsburg for eight months, which was so cool!
+I grew up surrounded by history.
+Literally.
+My great-great grandpa served in the Civil War as a Union soldier from Ohio.
+My great-grandpa fought in World War I. I have other ancestors who were early Iowa pioneers and small-town shoemakers.
+In high school, I competed in National History Day (check out www.nhd.org).
+As a college student, I had the chance to live and work in Colonial Williamsburg, a colonial history museum in Virginia -- which was fantastic!

 What advice would you give to kids who want to write?

-More Strange (But True) Facts for Book Reports
+And Finally...A Few More Strange (But True) Facts

-As a child, I used to write in my bedroom closet.
+As a child, I used to write in my bedroom closet and in a tree in our backyard.
+I was an unusual kid.

 bottom of page